salihalammari/push_swap/README.md

 # push_swap
 1. What to implement
  .A program that sorts input numbers using a data structure consisting of two stacks, A and B, and given instructions.
+ .push_swap is the task of effectively sorting random numbers.
+For sorting, you must first choose which structure to receive and store the random number in, and I felt the need to organize the data structure here.

+# Data Structure:

    Initially, numbers are inserted in the order they were entered in A, and after sorting, they should be stored in A.
   (The small number should be on the top.)